'VIX elephant' catches a lucky break as volatility spikes

-NEW YORK, Dec 1 (Reuters) - An unnamed trader dubbed the “VIX elephant,” who for months has been prepared for a stock market slump, capitalized on a short-lived spike in volatility on Friday to adjust a massive options hedge.
+NEW YORK (Reuters) - An unnamed trader dubbed the “VIX elephant,” who for months has been prepared for a stock market slump, capitalized on a short-lived spike in volatility on Friday to adjust a massive options hedge.

 The big trade in VIX options on Friday vaulted trading volume to a record high and helped the trader cut hedging losses by potentially more than $18 million, initial estimates suggest.